 - The available school time in which homework can be completed

-- The resources available to the student at home
+- The resources available to students while at home

-The principals shall collaborate, by level, in the development of homework assignment guidelines that fulfill the intent of this policy and articulate to the next level with the goal to Inspire Learning, Unlock Potential, and Empower Achievement.
+Building principals will collaborate by level in the development of homework assignment guidelines that fulfill the intent of this policy and articulate to the next level the district’s mission to Inspire Learning, Unlock Potential, and Empower Achievement.

 Reviewed: 9/12; 9/13